appium/appium/packages/appium/docs/en/guides/caching.md

 5. If all validations above succeed then the cached build is returned, otherwise the currently cached entry gets deleted and a new one is downloaded instead.

-## How Local Application Bundles Are Cached
+## Caching of Local Application Bundles

 It only makes sense to cache application bundles if they need some preprocessing before being installed on the device under test.
 For example, on iOS `.ipa` bundles must be unzipped, because the system installer only works with `.app` folders.